Musa-dabwe/Torn-Bazaar-Quick-Pricer/README.md

     * [Violentmonkey](https://violentmonkey.top/)
     * Also supports Torn PDA android app
 2.  **Install the Script:**
-    * Find the script file (usually named `Torn Bazaar Quick Pricer.js`) and paste the code into a new userscript in your manager.
+    * Head over to (https://greasyfork.org/en/scripts/558562-torn-bazaar-quick-pricer) tap the green install button on the website to install the script.
 3.  **Reload Torn:**
     * Refresh your Torn Bazaar page to initialize the script.